Iture/max-mqtt/README.md

 ## Configuration

-Whole configuration is ocated in config.json file.
+Whole configuration is located in config.json file.

 ```json
 {